AlecChou/TESO_LibDragonWorldEvent/readme.md

 ## Status

-There are 5 status displayed :
+There are 6 status displayed :

+* Flying : Dragon just appears, and flying.
-* Waiting or flying : Dragon just appears, and flying, or it's on the ground and waiting for the fight.
+* Waiting : Dragon is on the ground and waiting for the fight.
 * In fight : Currently in fight against players, with his life > 50%.
 * In fight (life < 50%) : Currently in fight against players, with his life < 50%.
 * Killed : Dead.